xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/step1/index.md

   Do not apply any customizations to X-Cart 5 before running the migration process and also make sure to remove all demo data from the installation.
 You can remove existing data from X-Cart via **System tools** -> **Remove data** section of your X-Cart 5 Admin area.
   {% endnote %}

 * fine-tuning X-Cart 5 advanced settings for a smooth migration process.
+For details see {% link "Advanced Settings" ref_1IAKq4cq %}.

 All the preparation steps are described in details in the guides of this section.